 With a low-carb diet, you avoid fast carbohydrates and eat small portions of slow carbohydrates.
 You get the other nutrients you need from fats and proteins.

-It is important to do this properly because by eating the right fats and proteins you don’t experience hunger while following a low carbohydrate diet.
+It is essential to do this properly because by eating the right fats and proteins, you don’t experience hunger while following a low carbohydrate diet.

 How many carbs a day?

 How much carbohydrates you need is different for each person.
-What is the perfect amount of carbohydrates for you to lose weight can be too much or too little for someone else?
+What is the perfect amount of carbs for you to lose weight can be too much or too little for someone else?

 Your carbohydrate requirement depends on a number of factors: